arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 The spectral analysis block extracts relevant features from the raw vibration signals.
 Configure the following parameters for optimal motor fault detection:

-- **FFT Length**: 256 points for adequate frequency resolution up to 50 Hz
+- **FFT Length**: 256 points for sufficient frequency resolution up to 50 Hz
 - **Filter**: Low-pass filter with 50 Hz cutoff to focus on motor fault frequencies
-- **Spectral Power Edges**: Define frequency bands covering 0-50 Hz for motor characteristics
+- **Spectral Power Edges**: Define frequency bands covering 0 to 50 Hz for motor characteristics
 - **Analysis Type**: Power spectral density for energy-based feature extraction

+***__Important note__: The spectral analysis converts time-domain vibration signals into frequency-domain features.
+This is crucial because motor faults often appear as specific frequency patterns (like bearing wear creating high-frequency components or imbalance showing up at rotational frequency).
+The K-means clustering algorithm groups similar frequency patterns together, creating a map of normal operation that can identify when new data doesn't fit the established patterns.***

 #### Model Training Process